useful-toys/slf4j-toys/README.md

 Even worse, they impliy string constants conventions between your implementation and your logger configuration.
 Any refactor breaks existing logger configuration.*

-The **LoggerFactory substitute** predictable logger naming convention.
+The **LoggerFactory substitute** promotes predictable logger naming convention.
 The original `getLogger(...)` methods were preserved for compatibility.

-I suggest creating a logger hierarchy that rely  on features groups, features and operations.
+I suggest creating a logger hierarchy that relies on features groups, features and operations.
 For example, instead of *com.company.application.authentication.dao.hibernate.UserDAOImpl*, one could use *authentication.persistence.user*: shorter, more intuitive and does not leak implementation details.
 The suggested hierarchy is defined purely on .
 Names are short and self describing.